What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 Why OEE Matters for Maintenance and Reliability

-For reliability engineers and maintenance managers, Oeverall Equipment Effectiveness is a goldmine of insight.
+For reliability engineers and maintenance managers, Overall Equipment Effectiveness is a goldmine of insight.

-It highlights hidden losses that chip away at operational efficiency.
+It highlights hidden losses that chip away at operational efficiency and provides a clear path to improving manufacturing operations.
 OEE data can be used to:

 • Pinpoint chronic equipment failures